 (source – National Park Service Natural Sounds Division)

 The goal for each artist-in-residence is to find innovative approaches that help preserve a healthy and balanced soundscape for current and future generations.
-This program invites sound artists, musicians, composers, field recordists, and soundscape researchers to live and work in Doris Leeper’s historic home in Canaveral National Seashore for 4-6 weeks.
+This program invites sound artists, musicians, composers, field recordists, and soundscape researchers to live and work in Doris Leeper’s historic home in Canaveral National Seashore for 5 weeks.

 OUTREACH & DONATIONS

 Community engagement is a key to the success of this program.
-It is vital for artists to use this residency for environmental and arts advocacy that connects youth and adults to the goals of ACA’s Soundscape Field Station at Canaveral National Seashore.
+It is vital for artists to use this residency for environmental and arts advocacy that connects youth and adults to the goals of ACA Soundscape Field Station at Canaveral National Seashore.
 These engagement activities contribute to the public understanding and appreciation of Canaveral National Seashore, offering an opportunity to experience the park in new ways.
-Each resident is required to volunteer at least 6 hours each week to interact with park visitors and facilitate community outreach.
+Each resident is required to volunteer at least 3 hours each week to interact with park visitors and facilitate community outreach.
 This community outreach will be a collaborative effort with Atlantic Center for the Arts (ACA) and Canaveral National Seashore (CANA) staff.

 In a continuing effort to offer interpretive programs to the public, artists are asked to donate a tangible creative work produced at the residency.
 These works may take the form of exhibitions, digital recordings, slide lectures, visitor center resources, or video documentation.
 The artist maintains copyright to the creative work and agrees to grant permission to ACA and CANA to use and publish (including CANA website) for the purposes of interpretation, exhibits, and education.
 This donation does not include mechanical rights to reproduce or distribute the creative work for profit without written permission from the artist.
 Any creative works used by ACA and CANA will include the language: “This creative work was produced under the Atlantic Center for the Arts artist-in-residence program at Canaveral National Seashore.”

-Eve Payor, ACA Director of Community Programs
+Eve Payor, ACA Community Arts Director